linx-software/linx-oauth2-token-service/README.md

 - Postman - download it [here](https://www.postman.com/downloads/).
 - Linx Designer - download it [here](https://linx.software/get-started-and-download-linx-a-low-code-platform-for-developers/)

-For more technical details of the different operations involved, take a look at the [wiki](https://github.com/linx-software/linx-oauth2-token-service/wiki).
+For more technical details of the different operations involved and the API spec, take a look at the [wiki](https://github.com/linx-software/linx-oauth2-token-service/wiki/API-specification).

 ### Generating tokens with Postman